txt/plm18/doc/macros.md

  returns 4, not 100!

 Solution: need to create a variable name inside the macro that cannot exist anywhere else in the code.
+Now the macro is "hygienic".

     (defmacro Square-Sum (X Y)
         (let ((First (gensym "FIRST-"))